katjagonzales/Global-CO2-Emissions-Analysis-Python/README.md

 # Global-CO2-Emissions-Analysis-Python
-Analysis of global CO2 emissions data using Python as part of the CareerFoundry Data Analytics program.
+Analysis of global CO2 emissions data conducted in Python using machine learning techniques as part of the CareerFoundry Data Analytics program.

+## Project Overview